vallode/birdsarecool/readme.md

 A tiny website made for the sole purpose of providing an api for random bird pictures.
 Yes.

+## Usage

+Api has one endpoint: `/bird.json`
+It returns a json with a random bird url

 ## Local

 `git clone https://github.com/vallode/birdsarecool birdsarecool`